 In addition to providing oral and written feedback on lesson plans and their application, supervisors offer experienced and objective perspectives on overall classroom effectiveness, including classroom management, student response and the student teacher's presence and instruction in the classroom.
 In addition, supervisors work in concert with student teachers to identify specific areas of challenge or interest.
 In this way, student teachers are able to participate in their own learning and make decisions about particular goals they wish to address.

 The supervisor packet contains key documents, information, and forms for student teaching supervisors.

-The Supervisor Handbook, co-written by teacher educators here at Teachers College, offers tools and guidance to support supervisors in their rich and purposeful work with student teachers.
+The Supervisor Handbook, co-written by teacher educators here at Teachers College, offers tools and guidance to support supervisors in their rich and purposeful work with student teachers and partner schools.

 The TC Student Teaching Evaluation was co-constructed by a team of teacher educators here at Teachers College, with the support of TC's Office of Accreditation and Assessment.
 It is a required final evaluation tool for student teachers in teacher education programs across the college; please consult your program faculty for details on the use of this tool in your program.

-At the end of each semester, supervisors must submit a "List of Visits" form to the Office of Teacher Education.
-This serves as confirmation that the supervisor conducted the anticipated number of observations, and it is required for the dispersal of final payments.
+At the end of each semester, supervisors must submit a "List of Support Sessions" form to the Office of Teacher Education.
+This serves as confirmation that the supervisor conducted the anticipated number of support sessions, and it is required for the dispersal of final payments.

 If supervisors are seeking reimbursement for travel on the NYC subway system or bus system, the NYC MTA Travel Log can be submitted within Chrome River, in lieu of a receipt.
 For all other qualified travel expenses, actual receipts must be submitted.